-This means that it should not make a difference to the final state of the system if a job can be finished in the first attempt or if it fails and needs to be retried later.
+This means that it should not make a difference to the final state of the system if a job successfully completes on its first attempt, or if it fails initially and succeeds when retried.
 This is called Idempotence.

 To achieve this behaviour, your jobs should be as atomic and simple as possible.
 Performing many different actions (such as database updates, API calls, ...) at once makes it hard to keep track of the process flow and, if needed, rollback partial progress when an exception occurs.